Energy-Tweedie: Score meets Score, Energy meets Energy: Appendix

+is a conditionally negative definite (CND) kernel, as well as develop some general machinery.
 We assume $\Sigma$ to be a symmetric positive definite (PD) matrix $\Sigma \succ 0$, so $\Sigma^{-1}$ exists and is symmetric PD.
-This is an extension of non-zero covariance to the Generalized Gaussian case.
-We wish to show that the $\beta$-th power of the \textit{Mahalanobis distance}

-is a conditionally negative definite (CND) kernel.
-Then, following Theorem 4. in \citet{gneiting_strictly_2007}, the corresponding scoring rule (Eq.~\ref{eq:non-eucl-ES}) is proper.

-A real-valued function $g$ on is said to be a \textit{conditionally negative definite (CND) kernel} if it is (i) symmetric in its arguments and (ii) for all positive integers $n$, all $x_1, \ldots, x_n$, and all $a_1, \ldots, a_n \in \mathbb{R}$ that sum to $0$ (this is the ``conditionally'' part).
+A real-valued function $g$ on $\R^d \times \R^d$ is said to be a \textit{conditionally negative definite (CND) kernel} if it is (i) symmetric in its arguments and (ii) for all positive integers $n$, all $z_1, \ldots, z_n$, and all $a_1, \ldots, a_n \in \mathbb{R}$ that sum to $0$ (this is the ``conditionally'' part).

 To show symmetry, we can simply write:

 \paragraph{$\beta=2$ case:} For the second requirement, let's begin with the $\beta=2$ case:

 For the terms in A, we notice that: